clagnut/TODS/README.md

 # Typography and Opentype Default Stylesheet (TODS)

-Initiated following a conversation at [CSS Day](https://cssday.nl/2024/speakers#roel) with [Roel Nieskens](https://pixelambacht.nl/) and his [Mildly Opinionated Prose Styles (MOPS)](https://github.com/RoelN/mops).
+This open source project was initiated following a conversation at [CSS Day](https://cssday.nl/2024/speakers#roel) with [Roel Nieskens](https://pixelambacht.nl/) and his [Mildly Opinionated Prose Styles (MOPS)](https://github.com/RoelN/mops).

-The idea is to set sensible typographic defaults for use on prose (a column of text).
-The main principle is that it can be used as starting point for all projects, so doesn't include design-specific aspects such as font choice, type scale and layout (including how you might like to set the line-length).
+The idea is to set sensible typographic defaults for use on prose (a column of text), making particular use of the font features provided by OpenType.
+The main principle is that it can be used as starting point for all projects, so doesn't include design-specific aspects such as font choice, type scale or layout (including how you might like to set the line-length).

 Within the styles is mildly opinionated best practice, which will help set suitable styles should you forget.
 This means you can also use the style sheet as a checklist, even if you don't want to implement it as-is.